Pin-Hao-Lin/UVa/11321 Sort! Sort!! And Sort!!!/README.md

 The input file contains 20 sets of inputs.
 Each set starts with two integers *N* (0 < *N* ≤ 10000) and *M* (0 < *M* ≤ 10000) which denotes how many numbers are within this set.
 Each of the next *N* lines contains one number each.
 These numbers should all fit in 32-bit signed integer.
 Input is terminated by a line containing two zeroes.

 ### Output
 For each set of input produce *N* + 1 lines of outputs.
 The first line of each set contains the value of *N* and *M*.
-The next Nlines contain Nnumbers, sorted according to the rules mentioned above.
+The next *N* lines contain *N* numbers, sorted according to the rules mentioned above.
 Print the last two zeroes of the input file in the output file also.

 ### Sample Input
 ```